ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/patti-smith-festival-of-voice-2018-tickets.markdown

   \n<p>Enter the draw below for a chance to win and you could hear her powerful voice\
   \ at Festival of Voice 2018! with side of stage access at the Wales Millennium Centre.</p>\
   \ \r\n<p>Good luck!</p>"
-entry-title: "Win a ticket to see Patti Smith at Festival of Voice 2018!"
+entry-title: "Win a pair of tickets to see Patti Smith at Festival of Voice 2018!"
 entry-content: "<p>Complete the form below before June 4th at 23:59 to be in with\
   \ a chance to rock out with Patti Smith at Festival of Voice 2018! with side of\
   \ stage access at the Wales Millennium Centre.</p>"
 has-winner: false
-prize-description: "A ticket to see Patti Smith at Festival of Voice 2018 with side\
+prize-description: "A pair of tickets to see Patti Smith at Festival of Voice 2018\
-  \ of stage access at the Wales Millennium Centre."
+  \ with side of stage access at the Wales Millennium Centre."
 prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 ---